-- 74% of businesses are concerned with intellectual property infringement.
+- 74% of businesses are concerned about intellectual property infringement.

 What Is Internet Business Insurance?

 Operating an IT business or internet-based business can put you at risk.
-You’re likely not only handling your website, but also email, social media and digital assets.
-You also may have access to other companies' sensitive data.
-Although you’re operating on a web-based system, the laws of copyright, libel, slander and trademark still exist.
+You’re probably handling not only your website, but also email, social media and digital assets.

 Information technology liability insurance can provide protection against a number of threats: